matthiask/django-user-payments/docs/processing.rst

 ~~~~~~~~~~~~~~~~~~

 - ``user_payments.processing.please_pay_mail``: Sends the user a mail
   that payment is due and returns a failure result.
+This processor will
+  probably most often be added as the last entry in the processors list.
 - ``user_payments.stripe_customers.processing.with_stripe_customer``:
   Tries charging the users' credit card using Stripe.
 If a Stripe
   customer exists but their card could not be charged for some reason,